Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Experiment

-We obtain bounding boxes of the videos \cite{li2018dsfd} and process the videos into face-centered crops of size 128$\times$128 with 25fps.
+{\bf Implementation Details.} We process the videos into face-centered crops \cite{li2018dsfd} of size 128$\times$128 with 25fps.
 The audio is processed into audio units $a_{t}$ which are frame-level mel-spectrograms of size $80\times4$.
-We use sampling rate 16kHz, window size 400, and hop size 160 so that length of each audio unit is quadruple of the number of the video frames.
-We apply augmentations on the audio to extract robust speech features.
-We inject acoustic noise from DEMAND dataset \cite{thiemann2013diverse} with varying levels of SNR.
-Max length of 10 in time domain and max length of 20 in the frequency domain of the spectrograms are masked out using SpecAugment \cite{park2019specaugment}.

-The Audio-to-Lip module consists of 6 transformer encoder layers with hidden dimensions of 512, feed-forward dimension of 2048, and 8 attention heads.
+We use sampling rate 16kHz, window size 400, and hop size 160.
+The Audio-to-Lip consists of 6 transformer encoder layers with hidden dimensions of 512, a feed-forward dimension of 2048, and 8 attention heads.
 We obtain the lip motion units from a pretrained sync module \cite{nagrani2020disentangled,chung2016out}.
 The sync module takes a sequence of 5 mouth frames and corresponding 0.2 seconds of audio centered at the $t$-th frame to extract a visual sync feature $z^{v}_{t} \in \mathbb{R}^{1024}$ and an audio sync feature $z^{a}_{t} \in \mathbb{R}^{1024}$.
-Since they are trained to disentangle identity and speech content, visual sync and audio sync features encode speech content in visual and auditory form respectively.
 We mask out at the phone-level so $t_{m}$ is set to 5 and random 50$\%$ of the audio units are masked.
-Note that we use the entire audio stream to fully utilize the context.

-The Lip-to-Face module has a U-Net-like architecture \cite{ronneberger2015u} with multi-scale intermediate features concatenated with those from the identity encoder through skip-connections.

-The discriminative sync module is based on the VGG-M \cite{chatfield2014return}.
-But the video encoder consists of 3D convolution layers while the audio encoder 2D, and their filter sizes are adjusted for the input.
-It is pretrained on the target dataset using a multi-way matching loss \cite{chung2020seeing} and then used as a sync critic when training the CALS in end-to-end.
-It is trained to compare one segment from the audio stream to multiple segments from the video stream, and vice-versa.
-We set $t_{s}$ to 5.

-At inference, we use the first frame as a reference frame and the upper half of the target frames as pose priors.
 The hyper-parameters are empirically set: $\lambda_{1}$ to 10, $\lambda_{2}$ to 0.07, and $\lambda_{3}$ to 0.03.
-For stable training, we initially set $\lambda_{3}=0$ and later turn on when the reconstruction loss has converged.
 We train on 8 RTX 3090 GPUs using Adam \cite{kingma2014adam} optimizer with a learning rate of $1\times10^{-4}$.